 AI or Machine Learning |

-In contrast to the comprehensive, end-to-end lifecycle approach of best-in-class AP solutions, Microsoft is offering a handful of single features.
-In essence, users can get a taste of a true AP automation journey with these new standard features, but they don’t have all the necessary ingredients to make the end-to-end journey automated, intuitive, and overall, simpler.
+In contrast to the comprehensive, end-to-end lifecycle approach of best-in-class AP solutions, Microsoft offers a limited set of single features.
+In essence, users can get a taste of a true AP automation journey with these features, but they don’t have all the necessary ingredients to make the end-to-end journey automated, intuitive, and, overall, more simple.